cyb3r-luckysant/COLLECTIONS---/HACKING--/OSINT Toolkit.md

 3. Use VPNs/Tor for sensitive searches
 4. Document your findings systematically
 5. Respect privacy laws (GDPR, CFAA, etc.)

-> 🔄 **Pro Tip:** Many tools offer free tiers but may require registration for full features.
+6. Consider creating tool-specific accounts for research
+7. Maintain a research journal with timestamps

+> 🔄 **Pro Tip:** Combine multiple tools for verification - for example, use Pic2Map for geolocation data and then verify with Google Earth Street View.

+> ⚠️ **Warning:** Some tools may have usage restrictions.
+Always review terms of service.